RotRotAl/Onboarding-Newbies/chapter_03/day_17.md

 - Learn how Argo is used with helm to automate `helm chart` deployment.
 - Hone the skill of learning subjects by yourself with little to no assistance.

+## Time limit

+The time limit for this session is a day and a half.

 ## Helm guiding questions

 1. What is helm and what problem does it solve in k8s?